Control Stepper Motor with A4988 Driver Module & Arduino

 Arduino Code

-Here is a simple sketch that accelerates the stepper motor in one direction and then decelerates to come to rest.
-After one revolution, the motor reverses its spinning direction and repeats the process.
+Here is a simple sketch that makes the motor accelerate in one direction and then decelerate until it stops completely.
+After completing one full rotation, the motor will reverse direction and repeat the process.

 // Include the AccelStepper Library